Summer Experience Grants

 - Students who are transferring to another institution for fall and leave the institution are not eligible for funding, and/or may have funding rescinded.

 - Returning to complete at least one full-time semester of coursework towards their bachelor’s degree at Cornell following the summer experience.

-- Have a written offer for a career-related summer experience that is 1) unpaid or minimally paid* and 2) at least 4 weeks in length, working at least 15 hours/week.
+- Have a written offer for a career-related summer experience that is 1) unpaid or minimally paid* and 2) at least 4 weeks in length and 100 hours total.
 The offer does NOT yet need to be accepted.

 *Examples of a minimally paid experience include: a minimum wage paying experience, a lunch allowance, small stipend, or an honorarium.
 Stipends and other forms of compensation should be included on the Budget portion of the application and will be deducted from the requested amount and evaluated on a case by case basis.
 If you are awarded and find out later that you will receive compensation, the amount will be deducted from the original award.
 Generally, a minimally paid experience is one where your living expenses for the summer exceed your income.

 - Any career-related experience supervised by a staff member at the organization.
 It does not have to be a formal internship.

-- Research assistant experience supervised by a principal investigator, post-doc staff, or faculty member.
+- Research assistantship supervised by a Principal Investigator, post-doc staff, or faculty member.

 - Volunteer experience supervised by a staff member at the organization.